Yuroty/PvsZ-Auto-Planting/README.md

 📦 Releases / Non-Python users

-If you don’t have Python installed, download the zipped --onedir build attached to the latest GitHub Release.
+If you don’t have Python installed, download the zipped File attached to the latest GitHub Release.
 Unzip and run.